 - Lightweight, but great durability

-- Profile too thin for cushioning with heavier pack
+- Profile too thin for relieving pain with heavier pack

 Best Insole for All-Round Comfort

-- Gel pads in forefoot and heel offer great cushioning
+- Gel pads in front and heel offer great cushioning

 - Extremely comfortable for a great price!